godep-migrator/qotd-server/README.md

 You can test the TCP interface with netcat: `nc localhost 3333` And you can test on UDP as well: `echo -n " " | nc -4u -w1 localhost 3333`.

+## IPv6

+IPv6 is supported on operating systems that support it.
+You'll be pleased to know that it worked nicely.

 ## Next Steps / Project Goals

 - [X] Accept file as CLI argument